-A number of tests can help your doctor find the cause of your pain.
+Several tests can help your doctor find the cause of your pain.
 Your history and physical exam will help him or her decide which, if any, tests to do.
-These may include blood tests, urologic tests, or X-rays.
+These may include blood tests, urologic tests, ultrasound, or X-rays.
 In some cases, your doctor may need to perform minor surgery, such as laparoscopy.
 Laparoscopy is a procedure in which the doctor inserts a thin, lighted tube in your abdomen to look at your pelvic organs.

 Can chronic pelvic pain be prevented or avoided?

 Whether your chronic pelvic pain can be prevented or avoided depends on what is causing the pain.
 There are many different causes.
 Some of them can be prevented.
 Others cannot be prevented.

 Early diagnosis can sometimes prevent chronic pelvic pain.
 It is important to talk to your doctor when you begin to feel pelvic pain.

 Chronic pelvic pain treatment

 Treatment depends on your individual problem.
 Your doctor will help you determine which form of treatment is right for you.
 Some treatment options include:

 - Stopping ovulation (the release of eggs from the ovary).
 This can be done with birth control pills or injections.

 - Using nonsteroidal, anti-inflammatory pain relievers.
 This includes ibuprofen (one brand name: Motrin) or naproxen (brand name: Aleve).

 - Relaxation exercises, biofeedback (treatment to control emotional states using electronic devices), and physical therapy.